 - Church representatives

-Once the referral is accepted by the VSL, the service user can call Access Lewisham to request a trip.
+Once the referral is accepted by VSL, the service user can call Access Lewisham Transport Scheme to request a trip.
 These can be regular weekly, fortnightly or monthly trips or one off requests.
 It is best to give a minimum of 5 days’ notice before the trip to allow time for a driver to be found from our volunteer team.
 The VSL endeavours to meet all requests, but it is not always possible to accommodate all journey requests, particularly if these are made at short notice.

 A charge is made to cover the cost of petrol, volunteers time is given freely.
 This is based on the distance of the entire round trip from the drivers’ house to collect the service user, take them to the appointment and return home.
 A minimum charge of £5.50 is made for trips of 10 miles or less, all other journeys are calculated on VSL’s mileage rate and will be agreed with you in advance.